locust49/authentication-jwt/README.md

 Our JWT is then added into a cookie and sent and stored in a browser.

 Seems hard and complicated.. but I heard it might be easier with the help of a package ...

+# New User Signup

+`npm install jsonwebtoken`

+Now, we can easily create a jwt with the method `jwt.sign()` where we specify the payload, secret sentence ? (i still don't get this part), and some atrtibutes such as the expiration time.
+After that, we send the token via a cookie :D